-When comparing credit cards, it’s useful to take note of the APR for each card.
-The APR, or annual percentage rate, is the way lenders describe the cost of borrowing money over a year.
+When comparing 0% purchase credit cards, it’s useful to take note of the APR for each card.
+The APR, or Annual Percentage Rate, is the way lenders describe the cost of borrowing money over a year.
 Understanding the APR can help you understand how much it could cost you to use the card, and it’s just one way to compare how much it will cost you to use a credit card.

 When used sensibly, a 0% purchase credit card can be a great way to spread the cost of larger items over a number of months.
-At Compare the Market we’re here to help find the credit card that works for you.
+At Compare the Market, we can help you find the credit card that works for you.